Balance8/wdi-dt-57/work/w10/d1/02-03-04-building-our-first-react-app/02-03-04-building-our-first-react-app.md

 ## Your Goal

-# **Your goal for today should be memorizing steps required to build a simple To Do app in React, so by this time tomorrow you can build a simple To Do app without the help of any external resources.**
+# **Your goal for today should be memorizing the steps required to build a simple To Do app in React, so by this time tomorrow you can build a simple To Do app without the help of any external resources.**

 ## Steps